 Jacqueline would go on to earn a Bachelor of Arts in English literature from the University of Calgary as well as an undergraduate accreditation in the field of journalism from Mount Royal University.
-Her freelance career was launched in the 1990s, since then her many years of experience have seen her write for a wide variety of media publications as well as for government and non-profit agencies.
+Her freelance career was launched in the 1990s, her many years of experience have seen her writing for a wide variety of media publications as well as for government and non-profit agencies.
 Jacqueline’s journalistic interests include arts and culture, history and heritage and the Canadian military.
 More recently, she has become involved with issues surrounding medicine and health care.
 Jacqueline’s sudden health crisis, an ovarian cancer diagnosis in late 2011, would become instrumental in reshaping both her personal and professional life.

 What People Are Saying

 “Jacqueline’s articles have been consistently well researched, well documented and well written.
 She has an admirable work ethic and a strong dedication to meeting deadlines.
 I highly recommend her for any position in the writing field.”

 Scott Taylor, Publisher of Esprit de Corps Magazine.